cruidin/white-duck-is-back/README.md

 ### Future Features:

 There's scope for developing this project further by adding more scenarios and options of different paths and games.
+There's also the potential to explore more features and libraries to add more sophistication to the app.
 Also, I believe the code can be simplified further and be made more efficient.
 On a non technical note, there’s obviously room for improvement in the content and flow of story being told as the game evolves.